Media Release

 WHAT: Rainbow World Fund presents THE WORLD TREE OF HOPE - The world’s most unique holiday tree decorated with thousands of white origami cranes, each containing written wishes of hope and peace from children and individuals from around the world.
 Wishes can be submitted online for free at http://www.worldtreeofhope.org The wishes are printed, folded into origami cranes and placed on the tree.
 Be part of this unique symbol of global unity and hope!

-WHEN: The tree is on display in the AIDS Memorial Chapel of Grace Cathedral in San Francisco from December 1, 2023 to January 5, 2024 (per COVID-19, visit https://gracecathedral.org to see when the Cathedral is open).
+WHEN: The tree is on display in the AIDS Memorial Chapel of Grace Cathedral in San Francisco from December 1, 2024 to January 4, 2025, visit https://gracecathedral.org to see when the Cathedral is open).

-TREE LIGHTING - DECEMBER 4, 2023 at 6:30 PM: The Grammy winning San Francisco Boys Chorus ● Emcee Donna Sachet ● The Right Reverend Marc Andrus, Bishop of California ● The Very Rev. Dr. Malcolm Young ● Queer Chorus of San Francisco ● Leberta Lorál ● Tammy Lynne Hall-Hawkins ● Origami Artist Linda Mihara ● RWF Founder Jeff Cotter ● The Sisters of Perpetual Indulgence, Inc. will bless the Tree ● Special guests TBA and much more!
+2023 line-up: The Grammy winning San Francisco Boys Chorus ● Emcee Donna Sachet ● The Right Reverend Marc Andrus, Bishop of California ● The Very Rev. Dr. Malcolm Young ● Queer Chorus of San Francisco ● Leberta Lorál ● Tammy Lynne Hall-Hawkins ● Origami Artist Linda Mihara ● RWF Founder Jeff Cotter ● The Sisters of Perpetual Indulgence, Inc. will bless the Tree ● Special guests TBA and much more!

 Event details: http://www.worldtreeofhope.org/tree-lighting